idfyed/sample-node-app/README.md

 The application in it self if a fairly straight forward web application based on the [Express](http://expressjs.com) web application framework.
-The [Jade](http://jade-lang.com) templating system is used to render html.
+The [Handlebars](http://handlebarsjs.com/) templating system is used to render html.
-From a Diglias integration point of view there are really three source files that is of interest:
+From a Diglias integration point of view there are really three parts of the source that is of interest:

-* `src/routes/index.js` - This is where the application specific logics are implemented as a set of URL handlers that communiate with the Diglias service trough the users browser.
+* `src/routes/*` - This is where the application specific logics are implemented as a set of URL handlers that communicate with the Diglias service trough the users browser.
 * `src/diglias-conf.json` - configuration data related to Diglias.
-* `eapi-client/` - A separate **npm** package with a module that implements some of the API specific logics, this package can be extracted and reused in real world integration implementations.
+* `eapi-client/` - A separate **npm** package with a module that implements some of the API specific logic's, this package can be extracted and reused in real world integration implementations.